If you are involved in the real estate industry in any way, you probably have seen or heard about them by now.

 - In average condition with no recent upgrades

-- That have plenty of data available online
+- That has plenty of data available online

 - With plenty of comparables

-In summary, desktop appraisals work great with “cookie cutter” homes in planned developments, but not as well with unique properties.
+In summary, desktop appraisals work great with “cookie-cutter” homes in planned developments but not with unique properties.

 Here is an example of a property that a desktop appraisal would not work well with:

 Here is an example of properties that a desktop appraisal would work well with:

-Now that you know when and when not to use a desktop appraisal let’s compare them to a full appraisal.
+Now that you know when and not to use a desktop appraisal, let’s compare them to a full appraisal.

 A full appraisal is very similar in that it involves the same research and comparable selection.

 However, a full appraisal has the added benefit of an in-person inspection of the property.
 A desktop appraisal does not.

-With a physical inspection of the property, an appraiser can see the property for what it truly is.
+A physical inspection of the property allows an appraiser to see the property for what it truly is.

-Without inspecting a property, you may miss major deferred maintenance or expensive upgrades that have not been noted on third-party resources.
+Without inspecting a property, you may miss major deferred maintenance or expensive upgrades not noted on third-party resources.

-Online data may not show that the property has a pool or a 1,000 square foot addition in the rear.
+Online data may not show the property has a pool or a 1,000-square-foot addition in the rear.

 An in-person inspection will reveal that.

-That’s really where the difference between the a full appraisal and a desktop appraisal comes to play.
+That’s where the difference between a full and desktop appraisal comes to play.

-Accuracy is the main concern when comparing a desktop appraisal to a full one.
+Accuracy is the primary concern when comparing a desktop appraisal to a full one.

 Don’t get me wrong; a desktop appraisal can be close to as accurate as a full appraisal if enough data is available.

-But, if the data isn’t available, or is lacking, then the appraiser might as well be pulling a number out of thin air.
+But, if the data isn’t available or lacking, the appraiser might as well be pulling a number out of thin air.

-This is why desktop appraisals have not been used by traditional lenders in the past.
+This is why traditional lenders have not used desktop appraisals in the past.

-With that being said, as technology improves, and data becomes more and more prevalent, this will begin to change.
+That said, as technology improves and data becomes more and more prevalent, this will begin to change.

 There are hundreds of sites out there that house real estate data.

-Sites like Zillow pull all their information from real MLS listings, so you don’t even need access to the local MLS.
+Sites like Zillow pull all their information from accurate MLS listings, so you don’t need access to the local MLS.

 Public record data is available online.